zsparal/api-documentation/source/reference/oauth2/authorize.rst

 Example
 -------
-Please refer to the documentation of the `Mollie API client <https://www.mollie.com/developers/packages>`_ you are using.
+Refer to the documentation of the `Mollie API client <https://www.mollie.com/developers/packages>`_ you are using.